 Initial Information to consider

-Before delving into the specifics of volume, it’s essential to consider a few critical points.
+Before exploring volume in detail, it’s important to acknowledge a few fundamental points.
 Strength is influenced by skill, neurological adaptations, and muscle size.
-Improving any of these factors can enhance strength.
-Therefore, it is necessary to examine research on hypertrophy, even if the primary goal is strength, and vice versa.
+Enhancing any of these factors can lead to increased strength.
+As a result, examining research on hypertrophy is valuable, even when strength is the primary focus, and vice versa.

-Specificity should also be considered.
-If the goal is to increase Squat 1RM, then a workout consisting of three sets of 5 squats will be more effective than one consisting of three sets of 10 leg extensions, despite the volume (at least by our definition of volume) remaining the same.
+Specificity is another crucial consideration.
+If the goal is to increase Squat 1RM, a session consisting of three sets of five squats will be more effective than one with three sets of ten leg extensions, even if the total volume (by our definition) remains the same.

 Research Overview